-Wismo budget app lets you easily track daily expenses without the need to connect banking information.
-Definitely, a great budget app to stay within budget
+Wismo budget app lets you easily track daily expenses and create a budget without the need to connect banking information first.
+Free budget app – see what you’re spending your money on.

 What is Wismo?

-Wismo is a budget app for Android and iPhones, with the main purpose of tracking daily expenses.
-It easily creates a budget, quickly gives you a picture of your overall monthly allotment, and is also a social app that allows you to link family members to track a master budget.
-Wismo is available in English & Spanish.
+Wismo is a budget app available for Android and iPhones with the main purpose of tracking daily expenses.
+It easily creates a budget that quickly gives you a picture of your overall monthly cash flow.

-After choosing my user name and password, the app asks to a monthly income, dwelling expense, and transportation expense to get started.
-The app basically created the a budget.
+After choosing a user name and password, the app asks to input your monthly income, dwelling expense, and transportation expense to get started.
 (Tip: I recommend choosing a user name that does not describe you, or choosing personal names.)

 The app creates a budget by entering detailed information in two categories: Monthly Income & Recurring Expenses.
 Under these categories, you can add subcategories.
 For example, under income you can add part time jobs, family support, retirement income, and other sources.